ArmSct/user-account-management/README.md

 ![mstsc_GTFT05qLMg](https://github.com/user-attachments/assets/0e5400a0-88e0-4139-8d56-3f19b6cb257f)

 Attempt to log in from the client.
-You will receive an error ("The login attempt failed") indicating the account is disabled.
+You will receive an error ("The logon attempt failed") indicating the account is disabled.

 ![CredentialUIBroker_8HGEd1AjBN](https://github.com/user-attachments/assets/f2ad3949-7f54-48fa-9c66-8f4eb0a4ac24)